Last Updated on July 12, 2025 by Travelationship

 Up Next

-We are in Botswana for the first part of June and headed to Namibia for the end of the month.
-For July and beyond we are hoping to find a few house sits or volunteer opportunities to occupy us through mid-September.
+We are in Botswana for the first part of June and will head to Namibia for the end of the month.
+For July and beyond, we hope to find a few house sits or volunteer opportunities to occupy us through mid-September.

 See More Photos on Flickr and Please look for us on Facebook, Twitter, and Instagram!